gary-archer/oauth.websample.final/README.md

 ```

 The SPA connects to AWS Cognito and you can sign in using one of these password credentials.\
-The UI visualises how a domain specific array claim is used to enforce access to resources:
+The UI visualises how a custom array claim from domain specific data is used to enforce access to resources:

 | User | Password | Comments |
 | ---- | -------- | -------- |